 LAB MEDIA: 2849_PTMScan_Fig4.
 Editors, please animate the addition of the big yellow Y and K-GG circle.
 Also animate the black arrow to the green circle with yellow Y’s attached.

 Authors, how should we pronounce (“K-GG”) XP™?
+K-G-G

 In UbiScan Services, the K-GG antibody is employed on trypsin digested cell samples to enrich ubiquitinated peptides.
 This is followed by LC-MS/MS analysis for quantitative profiles of hundreds to over a thousand non-redundant ubiquitinated sequences.